All That Jazz (Breathe album): Track listings

 All tracks written by David Glasper and Marcus Lillington, except where noted.

-In the United States, A&M Records substituted track 9 "For Love or Money" with a special edit of the extended dance mix of “Don’t Tell Me Lies,” remixed by John Morales.
+In the United States, A&M Records substituted track 9 "For Love or Money" with a special edit of the extended dance mix of "Don't Tell Me Lies", remixed by John Morales.

-When Siren Records re-released All That Jazz on 26 September 1988, the U.S. edit of "Don't Tell Me Lies" was added to the album as track 6.
+When Siren Records re-released All That Jazz on 26 September 1988, the US edit of "Don't Tell Me Lies" was added to the album as track 6.
 A new cover design replaced the original, which had included since-departed fourth band member Michael Delahunty.
-The U.K. and European cassette version of the re-released album added "In All Honesty" as track B6.
-After initial American pressings sold out, A&M started using the new U.K. cover design, but maintained the original U.S. tracklisting.
-Virgin Canada favoured the expanded U.K. tracklisting and packaged the album in a new cover that featured a seductively entwined couple caught mid-tango.
+The UK and European cassette version of the re-released album added "In All Honesty" as track B6.
+After initial American pressings sold out, A&M started using the new UK cover design, but maintained the original US track listing.
+Virgin Canada favoured the expanded UK track listing and packaged the album in a new cover that featured a seductively entwined couple caught mid-tango.
 For a brief period, this cover also appeared on some European and South American pressings.

-The 2-CD Deluxe Edition, released in 2013, built upon the UK re-release.
-On disc 1, tracks 1 to 11 were retained in their original configuration, with an extra 8 tracks following.
-Disc 2 featured an additional 14 tracks consisting of 5 non-album b-sides, and 9 remixes.
+The 2-CD Deluxe Edition, released in 2013, builds upon the UK re-release.
+On disc 1, tracks 1 to 11 are retained in their original configuration, with an extra 8 tracks following.
+Disc 2 features an additional 14 tracks consisting of 5 non-album B-sides, and 9 remixes.
 Of the 33 tracks, 15 had not previously been available on CD (*).